solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 - Creating a new ApprovalRequest for a Transaction
 - Approving the ApprovalRequest

-There are different ApprovalMethods supported which determine how an ApprovalRequest will be used to approve a Transaction.
+There are different ApprovalMethods supported that determine how an ApprovalRequest will be used to approve a Transaction.
 Different ApprovalMethods are available for different types of Account holders: